section-engineering-education/engineering-education/content/articles/detecting-malicious-url-using-machine-learning/index.md

 A malicious URL is a website link that is designed to promote virus attacks, phishing attacks, scams, and fraudulent activities.
 When a user clicks a malicious URL they can download computer viruses such as trojan horses, ransomware, worms, and spyware.

 The end goal of these viruses is to access personal information, damage the user's device, and for financial gain.
-They may also destroy the company's network leading to losses.
+They may also destroy the company's network, leading to losses.

 A malicious URL can also be used to lure people to submit their personal information on a fake website.
 This makes these people share their personal and sensitive information with unknown people.
 They use the information for an ulterior motive.
 The harm caused by these malicious URLs is so big in the digital world.